pangeo-data/climpred/docs/source/api.rst

-A primary feature of ``climpred`` is our prediction ensemble objects, :py:class:`~climpred.classes.HindcastEnsemble` and :py:class:`~climpred.classes.PerfectModelEnsemble`.
+A primary feature of ``climpred`` is our prediction ensemble objects, :py:class:`.HindcastEnsemble` and :py:class:`.PerfectModelEnsemble`.
 Users can append their initialized ensemble to these classes, as well as an arbitrary number of verification products (assimilations, reconstructions, observations), control runs, and uninitialized ensembles.